MirisWisdom/HCE/spv3/legacy/installer/restructure/doc/compilation.md

 The installer column serves as an outline of the installer metadata.
 A list of packages belonging to the installer is visible, with buttons that allow invocation of either saving the metadata to an `installer.bin` binary in the working directory, or creating/editing/deleting packages belonging to the installer.

-### Output Column

-The output column displays the XML representation of the installation state (installer metadata).
-The XML contents appear when the metadata is created to the disc, for debugging and integrity confirmation purposes.